 - Price: Full Day: 5,000 yen, Half Day: 4,000 yen, Nighter: 2,000 Yen

-For more ski spots in Japan, feel free to check out this article: Top 10 ski spots in Japan.
+For more ski spots in Japan, please check out this article: Top 10 ski spots in Japan.

-You may or may not have head of this attraction before, but the snow monsters (aka ski monsters, aka ice trees) have been around for a very long time, and are a result of a natural phenomenon that occurs due to the heavy snowfall and freezing temperatures.
-From this, very thick, heavy layers of snow make themselves at home on the trees in the region and thus create these ‘monsters’, referred to as ‘Juhyo’ in Japanese.
+The “snow monsters” (aka ski monsters, aka ice trees…) have brought visitors to Zao Onsen for a long time.
+They are a result of a natural phenomenon that occurs due to heavy snowfall and freezing temperatures.
+Very thick, heavy layers of snow make pile on the trees in the region, creating amorphous “monsters”, referred to as ‘Juhyo’ in Japanese.

-These monsters are located in the actual Zao Onsen ski park, so if you’re looking to witness seeing them in person, strap on those skis and head up the mountain – you’ll be riding with them in no time!
+These monsters are located within Zao Onsen’s ski park, so if you want to see them in person, strap on those skis and head up the mountain.

-If you’re not looking to see these monsters up close, there is always the option of taking the ropeway up and flying across the top of them.
-This is quite a popular option for families visiting the area over a short period, or those who are visiting the onsens for a therapeutic getaway and want another relaxing activity to do instead of ripping it up and down the mountain.
+For non-skiers, there is always the option of taking the ropeway up and flying across their beastly “heads.”
+This is a popular option for families visiting the area over a short period, or those who are visiting the onsens for a therapeutic getaway.

-Every year, there is a special winter event called the ‘Juhyo Light Up’, where the snow monsters actually light up in the evenings, creating a grand spectacle for everyone in the audience.
-The best place to view the lit up snow monsters is at the Jizo Sansho station.
-You can reach there by taking the Zao Ropeway towards Juhyo Kogen station, and then switching lines for Jizo Sancho station.
-There is an observatory there for you to view the monsters at, but until they light up, we recommend spending some time warming up in the restaurant beforehand!
-As they eventually light up, you can walk around the area to get different perspectives and colours of the monsters.
+Every year, there is a special winter event called the ‘Juhyo Light Up’.
+The area casts lights on the snow monsters in the evenings, creating a grand spectacle.
+The best place to view it is at the Jizo Sansho station.
+To reach it, take the Zao Ropeway towards Juhyo Kogen station, and then switch lines for Jizo Sancho station.
+Until the illumination starts, guests can enjoy warming up in the restaurant below the observatory.
+Once the nightly event starts, you can walk around the area for photo ops and up-close views.

 ‘Juhyo Light Up’